Arm-Labs/TS-Keyword/README.md

 Skip down to the [Runner observation](#runner-observation) instructions below.

 ## Runner observation
 Follow the instructions below to find your runner action.
+We use the address of this repository for educational purposes only.
+Replace the location with your own project for actual execution.

 1. In the browser showing the [TS-Keyword](https://github.com/Arm-Labs/TS-Keyword) repository page:
    * click on **Actions** or Click on this link [TS-Keyword Actions](https://github.com/Arm-Labs/TS-Keyword/actions).